bna-data-analysis/extract-brain-network/README.md

 	* fmriprep_shellscript.sh - Script to execute fmriprep preprocessing
 * fMRIPrep outputs a number of BIDS Derivative compliant files
 	* For details on each file: https://fmriprep.org/en/stable/outputs.html

+A sample of a fully preprocessed TaoWu subject (and its outputs) can be accessed here: https://figshare.com/s/dfadce2aaf5d0d94d403?file=36742644

 ## Steps D, E, and F: Parcellation and ROI Definition, Connectivity Matrix Extraction, and Graphical Brain Network